 5. Articles should be between 1000 and 3500 words long, while book reviews should be of less than 1500 words.
 Please indicate the exact number of words and include a short (50 word) abstract (just for filing purposes, not for publication).

-6. By sending us an article you give us the right to publish it in the paper and digital editions of Philosophy Now and also to include it in paper and electronic collections of past issues, including in translation and via syndication.
+6. By sending us an article you give us the right to publish it in the paper and digital editions of Philosophy Now and also to include it in paper and digital collections of past issues, including in translation and via syndication.
 Authors retain copyright in their contributions and subject to the permission of Anja Publications (which shall not be unreasonably withheld) may publish their contributions again elsewhere, so long as Philosophy Now is acknowledged as the place of first publication.